-Choosing the right pillow can make a lot of difference in reducing body aches and pains and giving you a good night sleep.
+Choosing the right pillow can make a lot of difference in reducing tossing and turning at night, easing body aches and pains and giving you a good night sleep.
+Sleeping on a wrong pillow can leave you with neck and back pain for weeks.
 The type of pillow that you need will generally depend on your sleeping position.

 Ensuring you’re using the correct pillow is often one of the most important pieces of advice when managing neck and back pain.
 Too hard, too soft, too big, too thin.
 Latex, pillow top, memory foam pillow, feathers and down.
-For sure, it’s tricky to find your ‘just right’ but hopefully we can help navigate you through the process!
+For sure, there are many pillow types, and it’s tricky to find your ‘just right’ but hopefully we can help navigate you through the process!

-- How to get the right pillow height?
+- How to get the ideal pillow height for side sleepers?
 Look for a thicker, firmer mid to high pillow to help support the neck and proper spine alignment.
 A low pillow will let your head fall too far towards the mattress, not providing enough support for the neck.

 - If the pillow is too high, it will push your neck too high off the mattress and create strain on the joints and muscles in the neck.

 - Your correct pillow height will depend on how broad your shoulders are.
 Of course, it can be helpful to have someone check your spinal alignment from behind and even take photos of your sleeping position with different pillows to compare how each one supports your head and neck.

 - We recommend: for those with lower back pain, try using a pillow between your knees or beside you at thigh level to stop you from twisting your back through the night.